mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/release-notes/index.md

 ## Improvements

-- Many Cassandra parameters are now configurable from DC/OS GUI.
+- Many of Cassandra's parameters are now configurable from the DC/OS UI

 ## Upgrading your cluster from 3.11.3 to 3.11.4